Maceris/Hemera/docs/types.md

 ## Notes On Types

 For boolean values, `true` is stored as `1`, and `false` is stored as `0`.

+All types are initialized to zero, unless the symbol `---` is used, which indicates that a value should remain uninitialized.
+For example, `x : ComplicatedType[100] = ---`.

 ## Number Formats